 Cho's semi-final defeat to Veranes and the Belgian, Ulla Werbrouck's quarter-final defeat against Ursula Martin of Spain, pitted two reigning Olympic champions against each other in a fight for bronze.
 Werbrouck won the -72kgs weight category in Atlanta and while Cho has since stepped up a weight, the Belgian has trimmed a couple of kilos.
 Werbrouck had defeated Cho in the final of the prestigious Tournoi de Paris in February but the Korean got her revenge here with a Waza-ari victory.
 Both women, who are amongst the oldest competitors, were visibly tiring towards the end but the Korean managed to sum up enough energy to withstand some probing attacks from Werbrouck.
 The last bronze went to Ylenia Scapin of Italy who beat Martin in their bronze fight.
 The Italian was clearly delighted with her medal and couldn't stop smiling and joking around with photographers.

-15 years later Mark Huizinga competes for the last time in his career at the World veteran Championships at 22 September.
+15 years later Mark Huizinga competed for the last time in his career at the World veteran Championships and won the world title